CartagoGit/DockerNodeBun/README.md

 I added automaticaly charge node for the user in the entrypoint of the .zshrc file.
 But it necessary understand that we call a new RUN in Dockerfile the $PATH will be reset, and we must call `eval $(fnm env)` to assign the path to node and npm again.

+> Important install dependencies globally with bun, and give permissions to the user you want to use it.

+If you install a dependency with fnm like -> `npm install -g @ionic/cli`, it will be installed just for this shell session.
+If you want to use it in other shell session, you must install again.
+Then, I recommend to use bun to install global dependencies to share between shell and user sessions.

 ---

 # For specific inner scripts: